lindseykeller/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic html gives your markup meaning.
-This helps the browser understand what is on a webpage instead of only providing the broweser with non-semantic markup such as <div> and <span>.
+This helps the browser understand what is on a webpage instead of only providing the broweser with non-semantic markup such as div and span.
 Instead you use new HTML5 tags such as section, article, header, nav and a list of other html tags that provide more detail to the browser as to what the element contains.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
 Diplay block will not allow other elements to live on the same line as an element with display: block;